axiom-data-science/ciofs-hindcast-report/README.md

 1. Clone this repository
 2. Build the Anaconda environment with `conda env create -f environment.yml`

+The repository is currently cloned onto `lakes02` and is set up there with all necessary support files to be able to build the report.
+Also, miniconda3 is installed for Python 3.10 which was used to create the `ciofs` environment for the axiom user.

 ### Install the report code